 Green grapes are delicately flavored with both sweet and tart flavors.
 Red grapes are sweet with spicy undertones.
 Blue-black grapes can be sweet but often have tart skins.

 Here are some of the best-known table grapes categorized by color:

-Choose.
 Select grapes that are plump, fragrant, and firmly attached to pliable stems.
-Full color is an indicator for flavor.
-Green grapes are most flavorful when they have a yellowish-cast with a tinge of amber; red varieties have the most flavor when they are deep red; blue-black varieties are best when they have a full, rich, dark color.
+Full color is an indicator of flavor.
+Green grapes are most flavorful when they have a yellowish cast with a tinge of amber; red varieties have the most flavor when they are deep red; blue-black varieties are best when they have a full, rich, dark color.
 Grapes do not get ripen after picking.

 Avoid grapes with soft or wrinkled skin.

 Amount.
 One pound of seedless grapes equals about 3 cups.